Japesjake/barrels/README.md

-A physics based arcade game.
+An arcade style game made with pygame.